Eder (Fulda)

-The Eder (/de/) is a 177 km major river in Germany that begins in eastern North Rhine-Westphalia and passes in to Hesse, where it empties into the River Fulda.
+The Eder (/de/) is a 177 km major river in Germany that begins in eastern North Rhine-Westphalia and passes into Hesse, where it empties into the River Fulda.

 History

 The river was first mentioned by the Roman historian Tacitus.
 In his Annals, he describes the Roman campaign against the Chatti under the command of Germanicus in 15 AD.
 Forty-five thousand soldiers of the Roman army destroyed the major centre of the Chatti, Mattium, directly after they crossed the Adrana (Eder).

 In the Middle Ages, the river was known by the names Aderna, Adarna and Adrina.

-On the banks of the Eder, in the town of Schwarzenau, near Bad Berleburg, a religious (Anabaptist) group was founded in August 1708; the Schwarzenau Brethren.
+On the banks of the Eder, in the town of Schwarzenau, near Bad Berleburg, a religious (Anabaptist) group, the Schwarzenau Brethren, was founded in August 1708.
 Eight adults were completely baptised thrice in the Eder.
-This group emigrated to America where they are still to be found.
+This group emigrated to America where its members are still to be found.

-As late as up to the end of the 19th century, the river was also known in local dialect as Edder.
+As late as the end of the 19th century, the river was also known in local dialect as Edder.
 For instance, in Felsberg-Gensungen, the pharmacy is known as the Edder-Apotheke.